(As Amended and Restated October 19, 2018)

 - Election for Membership and Other Elective Officers.
 Election shall be by a plurality of votes cast by the Board of Directors at a meeting where a quorum is present.
 The Board may vote at an in-person meeting or a meeting conducted by conference call or other similar means of communication, or by unanimous written consent.

 - Vacated or Empty Positions.
-The Board of Directors may appoint a person to fill any vacated or empty positions among the elective officers or members at large of the Board of Directors.
-A person so appointed shall serve until the next annual meeting.
+The Board of Directors may appoint a person to fill any vacated or empty positions, or soon to be vacated or empty positions, among the elective officers or members at large of the Board of Directors.
+A person so appointed shall serve until the next annual meeting at which point he or she may be elected to the Board.
+During the period from the appointment date through the next annual meeting, a person so appointed to serve as a member of the Board shall not count towards the twenty-five member maximum established in Section 4(a) hereof, but shall count in determining quorums.

 - Fiscal Year.
 The fiscal year for all business transactions of TNC shall be from July 1 of one year through June 30 of the following year.